UTAlfred/meng-li-personal/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently a tenure-track assistant professor jointly affiliated with Institute for Artificial Intelligence and School of Integrated Circuits in Peking University.
 My research interests focus on efficient and secure multi-modality AI acceleration algorithms and hardwares.

-  # Before joining Peking University, I was a staff research scientist and tech lead in Meta On-Device AI team with a focus on researching and productizing efficient AI algorithms and hardwares for next generation AR/VR devices.
-I received my Ph.D. degree in the Department of Electrical and Computer Engineering, University of Texas at Austin under the supervision of [Prof. David Z. Pan](http://users.ece.utexas.edu/~dpan/) and my bachelor degree in Peking University under the supervision of [Prof. Ru Huang](https://eecs.pku.edu.cn/info/1498/6685.htm) and [Prof. Runsheng Wang](https://eecs.pku.edu.cn/info/1498/6670.htm). # My research interests include efficient and secure AI algorithms and systems.

 # Interests to show in About widget
 interests:
 - Efficient and Secure Artificial Intelligence